 One great feature is the mini-course: you can create small courses which are great to offer as freebies to your potential students.
-Again, this could be a great way to advertise your full courses, or you could offer the short course as an incentive to sign up to your mailing list, without you having to create a full-blown course.
+Again, this could be a great way to advertise your full courses, or you could offer the short course as an incentive to sign up to your mailing list, without you having to create your full-blown own course.

-The course settings section allows you to change the course image and description, adjust the look of the course player, create the course completion certificate, and more.
+The Thinkific course settings section allows you to change the course image and description, adjust the look of the course player, create the course completion certificate, and more.

 The ‘drip’ section allows you to schedule your lessons to keep your students engaged.
 This is not available on the free plan, however, but is a good idea if you want to space out your lessons, scheduling them in advance without having to worry about releasing them manually on the day.